-Tony Bennett, Sting, Kelly Clarkson and more weigh in on #MeToo movement
+Camila Cabello, Kelly Clarkson and more weigh in on #MeToo movement

 Lana Del Rey

 "When you have people who are famous and have these big social media platforms, those are the people you hear from on Instagram and Twitter every day.
-Obviously if they have a balanced and healthy perspective on the #Metoo movement it is very empowering for fans."
+Obviously, if they have a balanced and healthy perspective on the #Metoo movement it is very empowering for fans."